djchie/restler-1/README.md

 #### parsers.auto

 Checks the content-type and then uses parsers.xml, parsers.json or parsers.yaml.
-If the content type isn't recognised it just returns the data untouched.
+If the content type isn't recognized it just returns the data untouched.

 #### parsers.json, parsers.xml, parsers.yaml